ElectronicCats/Beelan-LoRaWAN/README.md

 API
 --------
-This library provides a high-level API for connecting the device to Antares server.
+This library provides a high-level API for connecting the device to Beelan server.

 ### LoRa module initialization
 Initialize LoRa/LoRaWAN module.
 Must be called once in the Arduino setup block.